ukeNerdDude/chord-Maps/README.md

 v0.5 added banjo drone, abandoned PEP8 80 char line limit for readability v0.6-removed || from file write,
-     removed v0.2 frint to csv capo tuning v0.7-beta added choice of pentatonic mode
+     removed v0.2 frint to csv capo tuning v0.7-beta added choice of pentatonic mode * chordMaps-work.py is a duplicate of this that should not have been commited